Who can get it, how much you get and how to claim

 Child benefit is a monthly payment for anyone with parental responsibilities for children under the age of 16.
 It's worth claiming if you aren't already, as it can be worth over £17,000 over the years – or more if you've two or more children.

-A recent MSE investigation has revealed that more than 200,000 families risk missing out on £1,000s from their future state pension because the 'wrong' parent is claiming child benefit, read the full story here.
+MSE has recently reported on a Royal London investigation that more than 200,000 families risk missing out on £1,000s from their future state pension because the 'wrong' parent is claiming child benefit, read the full story here.

 In this guide

 Get Our Free Money Tips Email!

 Child benefit is the Government's way of acknowledging the costs involved in raising a child.
 It's paid monthly to anyone responsible for children under the age of 16 (or under 20 if they stay in approved full-time education or unpaid training).
 You can also get child benefit for an extra 20 weeks in some circumstances (for example, if your child joins the armed forces).